 We’ve seen a few bad Tripawd amputation incision infections through the years, but none as horrific as Kala’s was in 2017.
 Her mom gives all the details in Kala’s blog, along with extremely graphic photos, so we’ll just summarize it here.
 This isn’t meant to scare anyone, but rather to give hope to anybody going through an infection ordeal.

-Poor Kala’s long, complicated road to amputation started because she ate an entire shish-ka-bob when her people were out of the room, including the skewer!
-The wooden stick didn’t appear on x-rays and sat in her belly for almost a week until she unexpectedly vomited it up.
+Poor Kala had a long, complicated road to amputation.
+It started when she ate an entire shish-ka-bob while her people were out of the room.
+She even ate the skewer!
+The wooden stick didn’t appear on x-rays though.
+It sat in her belly for almost a week until she unexpectedly vomited it up.

 Dehydrated from vomiting, she was given IV fluids at the ER clinic.
 A few days later, Kala’s front left leg swelled to epic proportions.
-Less than two days later she nearly died from a diagnosis of “severe cellulitis, and necrotizing fasciatis caused by infection following the subcutaneous fluids injection.”
+Less than two days later she nearly died from a diagnosis of “severe cellulitis, a “necrotizing fasciatis” condition caused by infection after the subcutaneous fluids injection.”

 “Nobody knows what caused the infection.
 Maybe the bag of fluids was infected, maybe a bacteria went in, maybe the needle, maybe none of the above.
 But definitely caused by the injection of sub cutaneous fluids!” — Kala’s mom

-Kala’s health declined so rapidly that ultimately, the only way she would live was if the source of the infection, her leg, was amputated.
+Kala’s health declined so rapidly.
+Ultimately, the only way she would live was if the source of the infection, her leg, was amputated.
 Sadly, that’s not where the story ends.
 When the bandage was removed, the amputation incision had a terrible infection too!

 “When they took the bandage off to take the drains out, the sutures were all opened up and the bacteria was raging again” — Kala’s mom.

 Kala’s mom and the team at VCA Animal Specialty Center in Columbia, South Carolina fought the infection with surgery, antibiotics and vigilant wound care.
 Between July and December, Kala endured a total of five different surgeries to heal the amputation site.
-During that time, she also had an amputation sutures material reaction, and the incision had to be redone for a third time.
+During that time, she also had an amputation sutures material reaction.
+The incision had to be redone for a third time.

-At one point Kala was walking around with an open wound and her humans were changing the wound bandage every five days, hoping that the area would heal without one more surgery.
-Thankfully as Kala got stronger, the wound finally closed, just in time for Christmas.
+At one point Kala was walking around with an open wound.
+Her humans were changing the wound bandage every five days.
+They hoped that the area would heal without one more surgery.
+Thankfully as Kala got stronger.
+The wound finally closed, just in time for Christmas.
 What a gift!

 If you’re new to the Tripawd journey, incision care will be one of your greatest responsibilities until sutures are out.
-Stay on top of it and monitor the area to give your Tripawd the best shot at a speedy recovery.
+Stay on top of it.
+Monitor the area to give your Tripawd the best shot at a speedy recovery.